briandconnelly/emulsifyr/README.md

 Installation
 ------------

-growthcurve is not quite ready to be available on [CRAN](http://cran.r-project.org), but you can use [devtools](http://cran.r-project.org/web/packages/devtools/index.html) to install the current development version:
+emulsifyr is not quite ready to be available on [CRAN](http://cran.r-project.org), but you can use [devtools](http://cran.r-project.org/web/packages/devtools/index.html) to install the current development version: